-- Which items and services generate the most profit and which are loss leaders
+- Which items and services generate the most profit and which are loss leaders?

-These documents can help you develop smart, data-driven strategies for everything from staffing and inventory management to adding locations or mitigating losses.
-They help you see if, how and when it’s wise to invest in new equipment or take out a loan to cover tighter times.
-They also help you to be better prepared to apply for funding, add partners or investors.
+Your financial documents can help you develop smart, data-driven strategies for everything from staffing and inventory management to expansions or mitigating losses.
+You’ll be able to see if, how, and when it’s wise to invest in new equipment or to take out a loan to cover cash flow crunches.
+Having these documents updated will also better prepare you to apply

 1. Profit and loss (P&L) statement